How to Encourage Our Children

 7. We understand that at first our children may not

-out fun writing supplies, maybe new journals, and let them see us
+fun writing supplies, maybe new journals, and let them see us enjoying ourselves.

 time for writing that is not graded or assessed.
 This time is writing for

-Play with dialogue; write a line of dialogue
+- Play with dialogue; write a line of dialogue

 they’d want to respond to.
 Pass the paper and invite them to respond

 in the voice of any character they choose.
 It might be silly and odd

 Pull them out when we need inspiration.

-Take a walk, hike, go outside.
+- Take a walk, hike, go outside.
 Find a spot to

-Put writing prompts (make up your own, search the
+- Put writing prompts (make up your own, search

-Use storytelling cards, games like Apples to
+- Use storytelling cards, games like Apples to

 Here are a few prompts to begin:

-Describe your favorite place or time you were in
+- Describe your favorite place or time you were

 opposite of you or the same.

 - Write about a time you were scared or overcame

 - Write about your favorite animal, pet, or an

-- Write about a trip you’ve taken or hope you one day take.
+- Write about a trip you’ve taken or hope you

-Describe your perfect day or your worse day
+- Describe your perfect day or your worse day

-Look around the room, tell as story about something you see.
+- Look around the room, tell as story about something

 Encouraging our children to write might not always